tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

   ./waf -d debug --enable-examples --enable-tests configure

-The build system is now configured and you can build the debug versions of the |ns3| programs by simply typing,
+The build system is now configured and you can build the debug versions of the |ns3| programs by simply typing

 ::